Skip to main content

 Biography

 Mylan Gray (they/he) is an Eagle Scout turned playwright from Kansas City, KS, who uses their gift of the tongue to imagine a way out, a way through, a way (back) to love.
-His writing dares us to seek more of ourselves and this world.
+Their writing dares us to seek more of ourselves and this world.
 They have received the Lorraine Hansberry Award from the Kennedy Center American College Theater Festival for their play, Buried in Blood.
-Their work has been developed by the Tank Theater, the Workshop Theater, the Kansas City Public Theater, the Whim Theater Company, and the Writing Downtown Residency in Las Vegas.
-He is a graduate of Stanford University, where he received the Kennel Jackson Jr. Award, the Braden Storytelling Grant, and a Chappell Lougee Scholarship.
-They are co-producer of the LIT Council of the Tank Theater, and have written fiction podcasts for LWC Studios.
-His work draws on his deep reverence for Brazil and a penchant for spiritual journeying.
-When he is not writing, reading, or watching films, he is in the woods soaking up the songs of birds and listening to the world's oldest keeper of stories: the trees.
+Their work has been developed by the Tank Theater, the Workshop Theater, the Kansas City Public Theater, the Whim Theater Company, the Mid-America Theater Conference, and the Writing Downtown Residency in Las Vegas.
+They are a graduate of Stanford University, where they received the Kennel Jackson Jr. Award, the Braden Storytelling Grant, and a Chappell Lougee Scholarship.
+They are co-producer of the LIT Council of the Tank Theater, and have written a fiction podcast for LWC Studios.
+Their work draws on his deep reverence for Brazil and a penchant for spiritual journeying.
+When they are not writing, reading, or watching films, they are in the forest soaking up the songs of birds and listening to the world's oldest keeper of stories: the trees.

 Education